bitcoin/bitcoin/doc/README.md

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-Peercoin is very similar to bitcoin, so you can use their wiki.
+* See the documentation at the [Peercoin Wiki](https://docs.peercoin.net/) for help and more information.
+* Peercoin is very similar to bitcoin, so you can use their wiki [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page).
 * Ask for help on [#general](https://peercoin.chat/) on peercoin.chat.

 Building